TBD54566975/janky-wallet/rfc/web5-did-request.md

 ---

-**[⚠ Unresolved] Wallet supports DID method provided by client but user hasn't created a DID of that method**
+**Wallet supports DID method provided by client but user hasn't created a DID of that method (⚠ Unresolved) **

 The 2 options that come to mind here are:
 * Render UI that requests the user to create a new DID to share.